This page provides a summary of recovery information, resources and supports available for residents after a disaster.

 Assistance for Uninsured Residents

-Remarkable Experiences is a unique opportunity for tourism businesses impacted by last year’s wildfires in our region and along the Gold Rush Trail to enhance and elevate your product design, visitor experience, and online presence.
+Remarkable Experiences is a unique opportunity for tourism businesses impacted by last year's wildfires in our region and along the Gold Rush Trail to enhance and elevate your product design, visitor experience, and online presence.
 This collaborative, hands-on workshop, led by industry experts will focus specifically on tourism businesses located in Wildfire Recovery areas for the Fall 2018 program.
 Tourism businesses impacted by the wildfires are eligible to apply for funding through the Community Futures Wildfire Business Transition Program on a first-come, first-serve basis.
-See a news release and an overview here and in the sidebar.
+See the overview in the sidebar.

 The CCCTA’s emergency preparedness pilot project will run from June 2018 until the end of 2018, with the objective of enhancing the resiliency of the region’s tourism operators by producing emergency preparedness plans for tourism operators in the Cariboo Chilcotin Coast region and developing and delivering emergency preparedness workshops to tourism operators throughout the region.